Top 10 Best Lyricists in Rock

 Come on.

 Bob Dylan at number 4?
 This is preposterous.
-Bob Dylan is the best lyricist of all time hands down and without question.
-He was more than the voice of the generation, he was one of the best poets of all time.
-If you could ask any of the 3 writers listed above him, they would all say Bob Dylan is the GOAT.
+Bob Dylan is the best lyricist of all time, hands down and without question.
+He was more than the voice of a generation.
+He was one of the best poets of all time.
+If you could ask any of the three writers listed above him, they would all say Bob Dylan is the GOAT.

 I love Pete Townshend's lyrics and how they weave through his music.
 I am happy to see him high on this list.
-Some other list had him way down or not at all!
-Probably should be one or two behind Dylan, although I think his music is more listenable than Dylan's.
-Paul Simon and Elvis Costello after them.
+Some other lists had him way down or not at all!
+He probably should be one or two behind Dylan, although I think his music is more listenable than Dylan's.
+Paul Simon and Elvis Costello should come after them.

 Pete is the best writer of his generation when tackling the issues of teenage angst.